 Regardless of the volume of water withdrawn from the State's water resources, well operators must ensure that all uses of the waters are protected.
 Consequently, operators must consider water availability as part of their exploration and development strategy.
 For instance, if streams are expected to provide the source of the water, location and seasonal variations in precipitation may significantly impact water availability.
 It may be necessary to store water during higher stream flow periods.
-Construction of centralized ponds for water storage may be appropriate but must be done in an environmentally protective manner, and with land owner approval.
-Guidance on proper construction techniques for ponds can be obtained from the Dam Safety Office or the local Natural Resource Conservation Service field office.
-Dam Safety Rule 47CSR34 may apply, depending on the size of the structure and volume of water contained.
-Questions about the applicability of dam safety rules can be directed to the DWWM.
+Construction of centralized ponds for water storage may be appropriate, but must be done in an environmentally protective manner, with land owner approval.
+Guidance on proper construction techniques for ponds can be obtained from the DEP, DWWM, Dam Safety Section or the local Natural Resource Conservation Service field office.
+The Dam Safety Rule 47CSR34 may apply, depending on the size of the structure and volume of water contained.
+Questions about the applicability of dam safety rules can be directed to the Dam Safety Section at 304-926-0495.
 Additionally, if stream flows and/or storage is not adequate, public water supplies should be identified and considered.